 Everything you need to know about the Samsung Galaxy Tab S3

-The Samsung Galaxy Tab S3 is nearly upon us, so here’s what we already know about Samsung’s next flagship tablet, including the Galaxy Tab S3 release date, specs, features, and price.
+The Samsung Galaxy Tab S3 may finally be incoming, so here’s what we already know about Samsung’s next flagship tablet, including the Galaxy Tab S3 release date, specs, features, and price.

 Samsung is due to launch a new tablet any day now, and history has taught us to expect good things from the Galaxy Tab S series.
 The good news is that we’re expecting a release within the next few months.